Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-> This code is only a starting point of our discussion, not yet functional.
+> This code is only the starting point of our discussion and is not yet functional.
 > The real final version of this contract will appear at the end of this section.

 Look at the code of `SimplePonzi.java` above.
 The contract has a single
 method, named `invest`.
 This method lets a new `investor` invest
 a given `amount` of coins.
-This amount must be at least 10% more than
+This amount must be at least 10% higher than
 the current investment.
 The expression `amount.compareTo(minimumInvestment) >= 0`
 is a comparison between two Java `BigInteger`s and should be read as the
 more familiar `amount >= minimumInvestment`: the latter cannot be